Gene Keyes: Early life

-He has lived with his partner Mary Jo Graça since 1989.
-Currently Dr. Keyes is retired and living in Berwick, Nova Scotia, where he continues to manage his website, uploading material about Bernard J. S. Cahill, the Cahill-Keyes projection, Esperanto, and strategic nonviolent defense.

 Polaris Action

 After graduating high school, Keyes was accepted to Harvard, class of 1963, and during his time there joined demonstrations at Woolworth's in support of desegregating their stores in the American South (inspired by the February 1960 Greensboro sit-ins).
 He taught Spanish at the local jail, leafleted about nuclear weapons, and joined a variety of liberal groups.
 His activism led to a deterioration of his grades.

 in February 1961, he left university to join Polaris Action, an activist group bent on civil disobedience to protest against nuclear weapons.
 Polaris submarines were nuclear-ballistic-missile firing boats now supplanted by the Trident fleet.
 He wrote his parents that "the business of Polaris Action is mostly leafleting, speaking, clerical, canvassing, with infrequent melodramatic and physically dangerous moments of submarine boarding.
 It's the Gandhian idea of lying across the railroad tracks, except we're lying across the Polaris submarines."
 He moved to New London, Connecticut, to live on a farm with other members of the Polaris Action group.
-While his parents tried to dissuade him from actual civil disobedience, by August he was in jail for trying to board the submarine Ethan Allen.
+While his parents tried to dissuade him from actual civil disobedience, by August he was in jail for trying to board the USS Ethan Allen.
 He served seventeen days.

-Draft Card Burning
+Draft Card burning

 When he turned 18 during university, Keyes was required to register for the draft.
 He requested conscientious objector status from the Selective Service Commission.
 But he felt uneasy about it, thinking this was still part of the war system.
 "All the hospital work a conscientious objector could do in two years would not make up for a single day of napalm and pellet bombs," he wrote.

 From 1962 to 1963, he enrolled at Pendle Hill, a Quaker study center near Philadelphia, to research ideas for unarmed military forces.

 In March 1963, he went to Washington to testify before a Senate subcommittee against the bill to extend the induction provisions of the Universal Military Training and Service Act and urged "establishing an integral strategic nonviolent national defense system...What is suggested is a basic reorientation of the defense posture of this nation".

 "My purpose," he went on, "is not to secure a special berth in the ship of state while others man its artillery."
 He was quite willing "to participate in the national defense" if the defense establishment changed its "violent premises" to peaceful ones.